Water supply and sanitation in Egypt: Wastewater treatment

-Another large wastewater treatment plant is located at Abu Rawash in the western part of Giza governorate.
-It initially treated 0.4 million cubic meters only at primary level.
-The treated water is discharged in the Barakat drain and then 50 km downstream into the Nile River.
-In 2005-08 the capacity was increased to 1.2 million cubic meters per day.
-In 2013 a tender was underway to upgrade the entire plant to secondary treatment and to increase its capacity to 1.6 million cubic meters per day with a possible loan funding from EBRD and Egyptian banks as part of a public-private partnership.
+Located in western Giza, Abu Rawash initially treated 0.4 million cubic meters per day at a primary level.
+This was expanded to 1.2 million cubic meters per day by 2008.
+In 2013, a plan was launched to upgrade the plant to secondary treatment and expand its capacity to 1.6 million cubic meters per day under a public-private partnership with support from the European Bank for Reconstruction and Development (EBRD).